Training Plans

 A 5K is only about 3.1 miles, which makes it a reasonable first goal.
 But "ready to run a 5K" means different things to different people.
 Some folks just want to finish without stopping.
 Others want to run the whole distance comfortably.
 A few have a specific time in mind.

 Your current fitness level is the biggest factor.
 Someone who walks 30 minutes a day has a cardiovascular base that translates well to running.
 Someone who has been completely sedentary needs more time, not because they're less capable, but because tendons, ligaments, and bones adapt more slowly than the heart and lungs do.
 Rushing that process is where most beginner injuries come from.
+The National Institute of Arthritis and Musculoskeletal and Skin Diseases lists increasing your intensity of physical activity too quickly among the most common risk factors for overuse injury, right alongside training errors like poor technique and inadequate recovery.

 Age, body weight, sleep quality, and stress all play a role too.
 Two people doing the same plan can end up in very different places after eight weeks, and that's normal.